Each time an individual uses the internet to visit websites, access search engines or social networking sites they leave behind a digital footprint.

 Pragmatic: Foster a culture of security by combining simulated attacks with security awareness training.

-In a threat context, OSINT is often used by an attacker looking to achieve a number of things:
+In a threat context, Open Source Intelligence (OSINT) is often used by an attacker looking to achieve several things:

 A dedicated threat actor can collect the following information types on employees and companies: